Tamas-Gavlider/WanderRoads/README.md

 ![sign-up](/docs/testing/frontend_test/sign-up-validation.gif)

-##### Sing In
+##### Sign In

-Test the sign-in form to ensure that users cannot sing in with blank fields, invalid password or wrong username.
+Test the sign-in form to ensure that users cannot sign in with blank fields, invalid password or wrong username.

 ![sign-in](/docs/testing/frontend_test/sign-in-validation.gif)